Somerset House is unveiling two free outdoor installations

-Created using the arrivals and departures boards you’d usually find in an airport, the project aims to get visitors exploring ‘birth, death and the journey in-between’ by displaying the names of people who have ‘arrived’ and ‘departed’ from this world.
+Created using the arrivals and departures boards you find in airports, the project aims to get visitors exploring ‘birth, death and the journey in between’ by displaying the names of people who have ‘arrived’ and ‘departed’ from this world.
 Given the events of 2020, it’ll be a poignant and timely response to the collective loss and grief we’ve all felt during this unprecedented year.

-‘Arrivals and Departures’ will be on display at Somerset House for one month from September 10.
-‘All Our Children’ will be displayed on September 19 and 20 in the Seaman’s Hall.
+‘Arrivals and Departures’ will be on display at Somerset House for one month from Sep 10.
+‘All Our Children’ will be displayed on Sep 19 and 20 in the Seamen’s Hall.
 Both are free to attend.

 See which other London galleries are back open again.